DikshaniKumbhare/Predictive-Analysis-On-Salary-Growth/README.md

 # Aim:

-To analyse EMP_dataset to find out whose salary is increased and predict which employee get hike in salary by using machine learning algorithm
+To analyse EMP_dataset to find out whose salary is increased and predict which employee get hike in salary by using machine learning algorithm.

 # Objectives: